 Applying just a thin layer of polish can go a long way in preventing silver and other metals like aluminum, brass, copper, etc from tarnishing and making them look cleaner.
 Keeping your silver out of environments where harmful gasses are present will also help to prevent tarnish.
 If your silver does begin to tarnish, there are a few ways in which tarnish can be removed.
 Tools like steel wool, sandpaper, emery paper, baking soda, or a file are great for rubbing the surface and removing the tarnish on silver.

 There are special anti-tarnish bags that are designed to neutralize sulfur and other harmful gases.
 If you use this method of prevention you will not need to polish to keep your silver items in great shape.
 Even if you are opening your bag frequently, this material will still last around two years.
 Placing anti-tarnish papers between your silver objects and then placing them both in an airtight bag can be very helpful.
 Using these special papers can fight tarnish for up to six months.

 Always Clean the Silver After Use

 Making sure your silver is cleaned before putting it away is a must to protect it.
 Cleaning your silver with a polishing cloth is one of the best and safest ways to do this.
 You should never put silver in the dishwasher because repeated cycles could cause dulling of your items.
 Instead, clean sterling silver in water and make sure it is completely dry before storing away.
-Polishing cloths will help you accomplish all these things without damaging your silver.
+After drying, using a polishing cloth is a great way to keep your silver shiny without damaging your silver.